About Pa-software · Site feedback

 When the MSAD Login system is installed, it can also keep the local password in sync with the server, this means that when the password is changed using another computer, you will be informed that the local password needs updating.

-When the local password is changed to the same as the network password, the default keychain password is also changed, removing the need to manually set the keychain password (this was previously only available under 10.3).
+When the local password is changed to the same as the network password, the default keychain password is also changed, removing the need to manually set the keychain password.

 The system can also use accounts that do not expire, such as administrators accounts.